pbnath/kubernetes-the-hard-way/docs/07-bootstrapping-etcd.md

 [//]: # (sleep:5)

-List the etcd cluster members:
+List the etcd cluster members.

+After running the abovre commands on both controlplane nodes, run the following on either `controlplane01` or `controlplane02`

 ```bash
 sudo ETCDCTL_API=3 etcdctl member list \